AlekseiIvanovI/e-commerce/README.md

 # TechHub E-Commerce Website

 TechHub is an e-commerce website that offers a wide range of tech products.
-This project demonstrates the integration of Stripe payment gateway for secure online transactions.
-Additionally, it utilizes MongoDB for storing product and order data and is built with Next.js, a React framework.
+This project is built with Next.js, a React framework for server-side rendering, and integrates with Stripe for secure online payments.
+It utilizes MongoDB to store product and order data and includes an Admin Dashboard for managing products, orders, and inventory.
+The content management system (CMS) allows easy management of product information.

+## Live Demo

+Check out the live demo of the TechHub E-Commerce Website: [Live Demo]([https://your-website-url](https://e-commerce-web-project.payloadcms.app/)

 ## Features